If you’re new to live streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?

 Note: not every browser supports the HTML5 <video> tag.
 If users visit your site using earlier versions than the below browsers, they won’t be able to watch any videos displayed using HTML5.

 It’s also important to note that HTML5 video streaming requires technical knowledge and dedicated resources.
-It’s best to opt for an existing HTML5 player if you lack the knowledge to manipulate HTML5 code.
+Therefore, it’s best to opt for an existing HTML5 player, like Dacast’s, if you lack the knowledge to manipulate HTML5 code.

 HTML5 Video Tag – Key Optimization Points